French battleship Jean Bart (1940): Construction and escape to Casablanca

 While work was still being completed, the ship's commander, Capitaine de vaisseau (CV—Ship-of-the-line captain) Pierre-Jean Ronarc'h received orders on 11 June to depart for Casablanca in French Morocco as soon as was practical.
 He estimated that 19 June would be the best opportunity based on the tides, and early that morning Jean Bart was towed out of the fitting-out dock by three tugboats at 03:30 and into a channel that had been quickly but not sufficiently dredged to allow her escape.
 The ship accidentally grounded in the darkness, bending one of her screw blades, but the tugs pulled her free and at 04:45, the crew got Jean Bart's engines started.
-Shortly thereafter, three German Heinkel 111 bombers arrived at a height of 1000 m to attack the ship.
+Shortly thereafter, three German Heinkel He 111 bombers arrived at a height of 1000 m to attack the ship.
 One of the aircraft scored a hit with a 100 kg bomb that struck between the main battery turrets but did insignificant damage.
 Jean Bart increased speed to 12 kn and at 06:30, rendezvoused with the destroyers Le Hardi and Mameluk, which were to escort her to Casablanca.
 The British destroyer HMS Vanquisher and two tugs met the ship at sea, offering to tow Jean Bart to Britain, but Ronarc'h declined the offer.
 Jean Bart took on fuel oil at sea from a pair of tankers and at 18:00, she left the area with the two destroyers.
 While cruising off Lorient the next day, the destroyer Épée relieved Le Hardi and the three ships continued on at a speed of 24 kn.
 They arrived in Casablanca at 17:00 on 22 June.